-- 1 The removal and replacement limits for bridge structures within the H2K Stage 2 Project extend - 2 from approximately S. Holgate Street (MP 29.89) to S. Dearborn Street (MP 30.66).
-Other required - 3 improvements for SR 99 and city surface streets extend the project construction work as far north as - 4 Lenora Street (MP 31.79 vic.) and as far south as S. Spokane Street (MP 29.20).
-This project - 5 includes demolishing the existing viaduct and reconstructing infrastructure elements, including - 6 portions of many local streets and portions of SR 99.
-Near S. Holgate Street, SR 99 will transition - 7 from an at-grade roadway to a bridge structure over the existing railroad tracks and S. Atlantic - 8 Street, returning to at-grade near S. Royal Brougham Way.
-While construction for the deep bored - 9 tunnel takes place ann interim transition bridge structure, expected to be in place for 4 to 5 years, - 10 will be built to connect the ultimate bridge structure spanning S Atlantic Street to the existing - 11 Viaduct near the Railroad Way Ramps (MP 30.78), After the tunnel is opened to traffic, this interim - 12 bridge structure and the existing Viaduct will be removed. - 13 Design Matrix 3, line 3-7 (WSDOT Design Manual Figure 325-5, January 2009) applies to this project. - 14 This roadway is being designed to P-1 design class criteria. - 15 This document requests deviation approval for horizontal stopping sight distance (HSSD) and - 16 Shoulder Width Reduction within the project limits for the SR 99 S. Holgate St. to S. King St Stage 2 - 17 project.
+The removal and replacement limits for bridge structures within the H2K Stage 2 Project extend from approximately S. Holgate Street (MP 29.89) to S. Dearborn Street (MP 30.66).
+Other required improvements for SR 99 and city surface streets extend the project construction work as far north as Lenora Street (MP 31.79 vic.) and as far south as S. Spokane Street (MP 29.20).
+This project includes demolishing the existing viaduct and reconstructing infrastructure elements, including portions of many local streets and portions of SR 99.
+Near S. Holgate Street, SR 99 will transition from an at-grade roadway to a bridge structure over railroad tracks and S. Atlantic Street, returning to grade near S. Royal Brougham Way.
+An interim transition bridge structure, in place for 4 to 5 years, will be built to connect the bridge structure spanning S Atlantic Street to the existing Viaduct near the Railroad Way Ramps (MP 30.78) while construction for the deep bored tunnel takes place.
+After the tunnel is opened to traffic, this interim bridge structure and existing Viaduct will be removed.

+Design Matrix 3, line 3-7 (WSDOT Design Manual Figure 325-5, January 2009) applies to this project.
+This roadway is being designed to P-1 design class criteria.

+This document requests deviation approval for horizontal stopping sight distance (HSSD) and Shoulder Width Reduction within the project limits for the SR 99 S. Holgate St. to S. King St Stage 2 project.

-18 Existing Conditions though the Project Limits
+Existing Conditions though the Project Limits

-- 19 On SR 99 within the program corridor limits, existing Average Daily Traffic (ADT) ranges from - approximately 32,400 to 56,100 in the northbound direction and from 31,000 to 55,000 in the - 21 southbound direction.
-Ingress and egress on SR 99 from just north of S. Spokane Street (MP 29.26) - to Thomas St. (MP 32.58) is currently limited to on- and off-ramps connecting to First Ave.
-S, - 23 Columbia Street, Seneca Street, Elliot Ave, Western Ave, and Denny Way. - 24 The terrain in the S Holgate Street vicinity is mostly level.
-The posted speed limit is 50 mph in this - 25 segment for both the northbound and southbound roadways. - 26 Within the project limits, SR 99 existing lane widths range from 9.5 to 12 feet and shoulder widths - 27 range from 0 to 3 feet.
-Near S Holgate Street (MP 29.89 vic.), the existing lane widths are 12 feet - and the shoulder widths are approximately 1 foot.
-The existing transition between the six-lane - 29 surface highway and the viaduct occurs near S. Holgate Street.
-The existing curve near S. Holgate - 30 Street is built on separate elevated structures for both northbound and southbound.
-The - 31 northbound roadway has a radius of 920 feet, and the southbound roadway has a radius of 1040 - 32 | feet, with a superelevation rate of 6% for both roadways.
-The existing roadway design speed is 50. - mph when these existing horizontal geometrics are compared against the 6% maximum - 34 superelevation rate table (WSDOT Design Manual Figure 642-4c, November 2007) based on current - 35 design guidelines.
-The vertical curve lengths in this area for both northbound and southbound - 36 roadways are 350 feet.
+On SR 99 within the program corridor limits, existing Average Daily Traffic (ADT) ranges from approximately 32,400 to 56,100 in the northbound direction and from 31,000 to 55,000 in the southbound direction.
+Ingress and egress on SR 99 from just north of S. Spokane Street (MP 29.26) to Thomas St. (MP 32.58) is currently limited to on- and off-ramps connecting to First Ave.
+S, Columbia Street, Seneca Street, Elliot Ave, Western Ave, and Denny Way.

+The terrain in the S Holgate Street vicinity is mostly level.
+The posted speed limit is 50 mph in this segment for both the northbound and southbound roadways.

+Within the project limits, SR 99 existing lane widths range from 9.5 to 12 feet and shoulder widths range from 0 to 3 feet.
+Near S Holgate Street (MP 29.89 vic.), the existing lane widths are 12 feet and the shoulder widths are approximately 1 foot.
+The existing transition between the six-lane surface highway and the viaduct occurs near S. Holgate Street.
+The existing curve near S. Holgate Street is built on separate elevated structures for both northbound and southbound.
+The northbound roadway has a radius of 920 feet, and the southbound roadway has a radius of 1040 feet, with a superelevation rate of 6% for both roadways.
+The existing roadway design speed is 50mph when these existing horizontal geometrics are compared against the 6% maximum superelevation rate table (WSDOT Design Manual Figure 642-4c, November 2007) based on current design guidelines.
+The vertical curves in this area for both northbound and southbound roadways are 350 feet.
 The grade for both roadways in this area is 5 percent.
-Figure 650-11 from - 37 the WSDOT Design Manual (May 2008) indicates these existing sag curves meet 50 mph design - 38 criteria.
+Figure 650-11 from the WSDOT Design Manual (May 2008) indicates these existing sag curves meet 50 mph design criteria.